-- 17. You must put your patients' interests ahead of your own.
-This includes any referrals you make and any investigations you request.
+- 17. You must always put your patients' interests ahead of your own including when making referrals and requesting investigations.
 You must disclose to your patients and your employer (if applicable) any relevant interest (financial and non-financial) where a conflict of interest could arise or be seen to arise.
-If you have a conflict of interest, you must ensure that your patient is aware of, and has access to, other sources of care. - 18.
+If you have a conflict of interest, and suitable alternative options are available, you should advise your patient of these. - 18.
 Other than the fees for care provided, it is unethical to accept any gift, reward or inducement for referring, or arranging care for a patient.
-Similarly, it is inappropriate to offer or provide any gift, reward or inducement to another doctor or health care professional for referring their patients to you or your practice. - 19.
-Your fees should be communicated clearly.
-You must not charge a higher fee because, for example, you believe there is a high chance of success in the proposed treatment.
-Such an arrangement creates unrealistic expectations in patients and is inappropriate and unethical.
+Similarly, it is inappropriate to offer or provide any gift, reward or inducement to another doctor or health care professional for referring their patients to you or your practice.4